Colgates/TwitterWorkerBot/README.md

 # TwitterWorkerBot

-Hobby project to get tweets from Tweeter and post it to the channell in Telegram
+Hobby project to get tweets from Tweeter and post it to the channel in Telegram

 Written with:
 - Swift
 - VAPOR
-- Telegram Vapor Bot, thanks to [nerzh OleG](https://github.com/nerzh/telegram-vapor-bot) for the library.
+- Telegram Vapor Bot, thanks to Oleh Hudeichuk for the library ([Telegram Vapor Bot](https://github.com/nerzh/telegram-vapor-bot)).
 - PostgreSQL

 ### Installing requirements